oussamaty/kine-back/README.md

 Kine is an innovative app designed to revolutionize the way users track their nutrition and physical activity.
 By integrating with smart devices, Kine offers real-time data synchronization, meal planning, and comprehensive activity tracking, all aimed at enhancing the user's health and wellness journey.

-For organizing the sections of your README into a linked list for easy navigation, you can structure it as follows:

 ## Table of Contents

 - [Technologies Used](#technologies-used)